Do you need to train users on a SaaS application?

 Optionally, change the default tab.
 This is the first tab the user will see when viewing the environment.
 To change it, click General Configurations and then select the tab you want in the Default tab dropdown list.

-Make any further Environment Viewer customizations.
-For example, you might customize the Overview tab to give your students an overview of your class, and add a Resources tab to provide users with complementary training materials.
+Make any additional Environment Viewer customizations.
+For example, you might add an Overview tab to give your students an overview of your class, or add a Resources tab to provide users with more training materials.

 Click Save to save all of your customizations.